mschustereder/eeg-visualizer/README.md

 ## Environment Setup (Shortcut):

-Copy paste the following code block into a terminal/shell in your desired folder where you want the project to run.
+Open a terminal/shell in the folder where you want the project.
+Copy paste the following code block into the terminal/shell.
 Note that there is a possibilty that you have to change the ```python``` keyword to ```python3``` or ```python.exe```- this depends on your installation of python and the configuration in the system environment variables.

 ### Windows:
 Requirements:
 * git
 * Python Interpreter (Version > 3.9)

-Open a terminal/shell in the folder where you want the project.
-Copy paste the following code block into the terminal/shell.
-Note that there is a possibilty that you have to change the ```python``` keyword to ```python3``` or ```python.exe```- this depends on your installation of python and the configuration in the system environment variables.
-### Windows:
 ```
 git clone https://github.com/mschustereder/eeg-visualizer.git;
 cd eeg-visualizer;